Sizing Guide • Updated 2026

 Find the right pump for your basement

 Answer three questions about your basement.
-We'll calculate your recommended HP and show every model that qualifies — sorted by flow rate, with no brand preference.
+Our sump pump sizing calculator recommends the right HP and shows every model that qualifies — sorted by flow rate, with no brand preference.

 Reference